th2-net/th2-common-j/README.md

 ## Export common metrics to Prometheus

-It can be done via following utility methods in `CommonMetrics` class
+It can be performed by the following utility methods in CommonMetrics class

 * `setLiveness` - sets "liveness" metric of a service (exported as `th2_liveness` gauge)
-* `setReadiness` - sets "readiness" metric of a service which (exported as `th2_readiness` gauge)
+* `setReadiness` - sets "readiness" metric of a service (exported as th2_readiness gauge)

 NOTES:

-* for metrics to be exported you also need to create an instance of `CommonFactory`
+* in order for the metrics to be exported, you also will need to create an instance of CommonFactory
-* common JVM metrics are also exported alongside common service metrics
+* common JVM metrics will also be exported alongside common service metrics